The Ironman Thun '26 Journey

 Dec 17, Week #5 of the winter epoch, mid-week rant

 Finally found solid two hours to spend toying with the new bike.
 Both di2 shifting and 4iiii power meter need a phone app to check the battery status.
-They ask one to create an account too, with 4iiii it cannot be skiped.
+They ask one to create an account too, with 4iiii it cannot be skipped.
 Their B-player tech consultants advised them poorly when they promised that harvesting bunch of useless user data will bump the stock/acquisition price.

 And the app to check the di2 is not called ‘Shimano Di2’.
-Believe it or not, it’s called E-Tube Project Cyslist.
+Believe it or not, it’s called E-Tube Project Cyclist.
 The user experience it offers is on par with the naming.
 Everything that happened in road cycling after ~ 2005 is bullshit and Di2 is its current pinnacle.

 Good news is that the Di2 battery charges (which I hear is far from guaranteed).